MWPainter/pose-estimation/README.md

     - TODO: best model will be saved to `./models/hourglass_<id>/best_model`
     - TODO: training log
 - `python main.py "2d3d"` Train the "3D pose baseline model".
 (2D pose > 3D pose)
-    - TODO: `--id` id to use in the saved model
+    - TODO: `--id` id to use in the saved model (default: '0')
-    - TODO: `--input` specifies where the 2D pose estimates input is
+    - TODO: `--input` specifies where the 2D pose estimates input is (default: './data/2d3d/train_2d.pth.tar')
+    - TODO: list all of the options that are provided by the core code + remove lots of options
     - TODO: models will be saved to `./models/hourglass_<id>/chkpoint/...`
     - TODO: final model will be saved to `./models/hourglass_<id>/final_model`
     - TODO: best model will be saved to `./models/hourglass_<id>/best_model`
+- The following are options that can be given to ANY of the above commands
-    - TODO: training log
+    - TODO: things like `--lr` for the learning rate
-    - TODO: )
+    - TODO: clean up the options.py file

 TODO: something with `--output`, where to write the predictions for example